 1. When do classes meet?

 The graduate program in music is designed to accommodate the busy schedules of working professionals.
-Typically, classes are held Mondays and Tuesdays between 4 and 10 p.m.
+Typically, classes are held Monday through Thursday in the late afternoon and evening.
+Courses are not offered in the summer semester.

 2. How many students are in the typical class?